Hexheld/hexheld-docs/MD/Pilot16.md

 Adds the source operand to the read-modify-write operand.

 `ADC` adds an extra 1 if the `C` flag is set, allowing the carry output of a previous addition or other operation to be carried into the addition.
-It essentially performs a 3-addent addition.
+It merely performs a 3-addent addition.

 Flags: